History of Disney Channel: 2001–2006: First animated originals, basic cable rebrand, and growing popularity

 By April 2001, Disney Channel was available to approximately 70 million cable and satellite subscribers, largely consisting of those who had already received the channel through basic cable, as well as the remnants of its pay subscriber base.
 The Proud Family debuted as the channel's first exclusive original animated series.
-The following year, Disney Channel's next animated original series Kim Possible became the channel's first series to debut at No. 1 in the US.
+The following year, Disney Channel's next animated original series Kim Possible became the channel's first series to debut at number 1 in the US.

 By May 2002, Disney Channel was available in 80 million cable homes nationwide.
-In late September of that year, Disney Channel began a gradual rebranding, beginning with the discontinuance of the "Zoog" brand from on-air use (though Zoog Disney would continue to exist as a separate website until 2003, when the site's content was consolidated onto Disney Channel's primary website, DisneyChannel.com).
+In late September of that year, Disney Channel began a gradual rebranding, beginning with the discontinuation of the "Zoog" brand from on-air use (though Zoog Disney would continue as a separate website until 2003, when the site's content was consolidated onto Disney Channel's primary website, DisneyChannel.com).

 On September 9, the Vault Disney overnight block was replaced by same-day repeats of the channel's original and acquired programs, primarily to contribute to the network's then-upcoming "hip" image.
-The block's removal resulted in Disney Channel not featuring programs aimed at adults for the first time in its history – with the channel's primetime feature films becoming the only programs that intentionally targeted a broader family audience.
-As of 2015, Disney Channel is the only major American cable channel aimed at children that does not directly maintain a dual audience of both kids and adults (Nickelodeon and Cartoon Network each feature nighttime programming for families and/or adults).
+The block's removal resulted in Disney Channel not featuring programs aimed at adults for the first time in its history, with the channel's primetime feature films becoming the only programs that intentionally targeted a broader family audience.
+As of 2015, Disney Channel is the only major American cable channel aimed at children that does not directly maintain a dual audience of both children and adults (Nickelodeon and Cartoon Network each feature nighttime programming for families or adults).
 Movies shown during prime time were also reduced from an average of two to three features to only one each night of the week.
-The channel phased out reality and scripted drama series from its original programming slate, while substantially increasing the channel's reliance on live-action sitcoms and animated series.
+The channel removed reality and scripted drama series from its original programming slate, while substantially increasing the channel's reliance on live-action sitcoms and animated series.